atomisthq/docs/docs/automations/quick-start.md

-Each time a commit event occurs, Atomist gathers the event data you have requested and sends it to your code implementing your event automation, which we call an _event handler_.
+Each time a commit event occurs, Atomist gathers the event data you have requested and sends it to your code implementing your event automation.
 Here is the event handler code for this example:

 ```typescript
 const Pattern = /[cC]rush(ed|ing)[\s]*#([0-9]*)/g;